 Displays and Video

 The video on a laptop computer is comprised of the display and the video processor.
 The display is defined by the screen size and the native resolution.
 The larger the display, the higher the resolution will typically be but it also will impact how portable the system is.
+Of course there are now extremely high resolution displays which offer extreme detail but can also be difficult to read the text of certain applications.
 The graphics processor will determine the performance of the computer in things such as 3D gaming or for accelerating non-3D applications.

 How much storage space will you need?
 Hard drives are fairly straight forward in terms of the size and the performance may be impacted by the rotational speed.
-More and more laptops are opting to use the faster and more durable solid state drives even if they offer less overall capacity.
+More and more laptops are opting to use the faster and more durable solid state drives even if they offer less overall capacity or a compromise in performance and capacity with a hybrid drive.
 Optical drives are becoming less important for laptop computers such that many do not even have them.
 Blu-ray is available for viewing high definition video but are still fairly uncommon.

 The ability to connect to the net is integral to most laptops today.
 Pretty much every laptop comes with some form of Wi-Fi built in with the 802.11b/g/n being the most common.
 Wired networking is still available on many with Gigabit Ethernet being the most typical speed supported.
 Bluetooth is useful for wireless peripherals and for those that need connectivity in remote locations, a built-in modem or a cellular (WWAN) card are also options.